Learn our story, from the beginning and into the future.

 John was born in Kannapolis, N.C. in 1952.
 He attended Tennessee Temple College and holds an Associate Degree from Rocky Mountain Christian College.
 John enjoys cooking, sport fishing, and road trips.
 He married Sarah Gillespie Hardy in 1971.
 They have two children and two grandchildren.

-John has been a per-arrangement specialist for twenty years and has been with Hawthorn Funeral Home since 2004.
+John has been a pre-arrangement specialist for twenty years and has been with Hawthorn Funeral Home since 2004.

 Mr. Steve Sowell